What kind of world do you imagine in 2050?

-John Bowey, awarded international director-producer of films, immersive media and talk shows (My Otherland, Insight Out, People of the South), is driving the creative vision and production.
+John Bowey, awarded international director-producer of films, immersive media and talk shows (My Otherland, Insight Out, People of the South), drives the creative vision and production.

-Emmy-winning narrator, actor, director and screenwriter Peter Coyote and social innovator and climate philanthropist Peter Fiekowsky are centrally involved - narrator Coyote calls this the most important project he’s ever voiced.
+Emmy-winning narrator, actor, director and screenwriter Peter Coyote calls this the most important project he’s ever voiced.

-Internationally awarded global change scientist/policy strategist Prof Phoebe Barnard is co-producing, and has ensured the involvement of top global scientists, economists, activists, and other specialists.
+Global change scientist/policy strategist Prof Phoebe Barnard is co-producing and brings in top scientists, economists, activists, social change-makers and specialists.

 Emmy-winning cinematographer Cameron Currier is lensing much of the production.